Festival Award

 was held in May 2011.
 Getúlio creates the Uranium Film Festival Award from waste material, that he finds in the streets of Santa Teresa.

-He uses also old watches to remember the US atomic bombs that destroyed Hiroshima and Nagasaki.
+He uses also broken watches to remember the US atomic bombs that destroyed Hiroshima and Nagasaki.

 Watches in Hiroshima stopped exactly at 8:15 in the morning when the A-bomb exploded on August 6th, 1945.